Saadullah Khan (military officer)

-Saadullah Khan (سعد اللہ خان) was an officer of Pakistan Army, who participated in the Indo-Pakistani war of 1971.
-He is known for being the Commanding Officer of 27 Infantry Brigade during Operation Cactus Lily.
-For his contribution, he was awarded the Hilal-i-Jur'at.
+Saadullah Khan (سعد اللہ خان; born 1926) was a Brigadier in the Pakistan Army who served during the Indo-Pakistani war of 1971.
+He commanded the 27 Infantry Brigade during Operation Cactus Lily and was subsequently awarded the Hilal-i-Jur'at for his contributions.
+He also received the Sitara-e-Khidmat for his relief work during the 1970 Bhola cyclone.

 Early life and education

-Khan was born at Sargodha in 1926.
-He completed his education from Govt.
-College Faisalabad and Govt.
-College Sargodha.
+Khan was born in 1926 in Sargodha, West Pakistan.
+He completed his education at Government College Faisalabad and Government College Sargodha.
 As a student, he was actively involved in the Pakistan Movement.

 Military career

-Khan was commissioned in the 2/16 Punjab Regiment via 3rd PMA Long Course.
-He was awarded the Sword of Honour for his overall best performance in the course.
+Khan was commissioned into the 2/16 Punjab Regiment through the 3rd Pakistan Military Academy Long Course.
+He was awarded the Sword of Honour for the best overall performance in his course.

-In June 1970, Khan was appointed as Colonel Staff of 14th Division, a key appointment in the Eastern Command.
-During the 1970 Bhola cyclone, he visited various places along with a handful of officers and NCOs, in order to distribute the relief item to the locals thereby helping the local administration to rehabilitate the affected people.
-For his contributions, he was awarded Sitara-e-Khidmat.
+In June 1970, Khan was appointed Colonel Staff of the 14th Division, a senior staff position in the Eastern Command.
+Following the 1970 Bhola cyclone, he travelled to affected areas with a small group of officers and non-commissioned officers to distribute relief supplies and assist the local administration in rehabilitation efforts.
+For this work, he was awarded the Sitara-e-Khidmat.

+During the Indo-Pakistani war of 1971, Khan served as Commanding Officer of the 27 Infantry Brigade.
+He is notably associated with Operation Cactus Lily, the assault crossing of the Meghna River carried out by Indian forces, which took place on the night of 9 to 10 December 1971.
+For his conduct during the war, he was awarded the Hilal-i-Jur'at.